webclinic017/algotrading-exchange-manager/readme.md

 **algotrading-user-portal** - User Interface

 ### Features
-- Supports Zerodha Kite for NSE EQ and NSE FUTs Ticker & Trading
+- Supports Zerodha Kite for NSE Equity, Futures and Options - For Ticker & Trading
-- Auto Login
-- Ticker service registers web-socket connection at 9am and closes 4pm on weekdays
+- Ticker service starts at 9am and closes 4pm on weekdays.
+Holiday/Spl days not conisidered
-- Ticks and 1 Min candles are saved in database
+- Ticks are saved in Timescale DB
-- 1 Min candle table separate created for faster back-testing
+- 1 Min candle table separate created for faster back-testing and reduced RAM consumption
 - *-FUT - Attribute to identify Futures instruments
+- Complete auto login

 # How to use
 **Documentation** - https://parag-b.github.io/algotrading-exchange-manager/